Doogee Mix 2 SmartPhone

 Smartphones are not necessarily the first thing that comes to mind when thinking about photography.
 I do a lot of my work with a Nikon P900 camera (the one with the gob-smacking zoom that does great moon close-ups).

 However, I’m sure I’m not alone in that I’ve always had a love-hate relationship with large cameras, I love the quality – I hate lugging them around when on holiday in a hot country.
-Now it just so happens that I’ve taken the latter to a new level in that my wife and I have, for the last couple of years spent the entire summer (6 months) in Spain and trust me there were not many warmer places this year gone for most of the time.
-Going off to the lake and the mountains I much prefer something I can keep in my pocket to having to carefully carry a large camera.
+Now it just so happens that I’ve taken the latter to a new level in that my wife and I have, for the last couple of years spent the entire summer (6 months) in Spain and trust me there were not many warmer places in 2017 for most of the time.
+When we’re off to the lake and the mountains I much prefer something I can keep in my pocket to having to carefully carry a large camera.

-But for a few years now from iPhone through Samsung and some Chinese cameras, I’ve found that with a little technical help I can get “good enough” photos from phones – especially as most of my photos end up being displayed on a computer one way or another and often end up on Facebook and/or other social media.
-I have no interest in producing huge prints!
+But for a few years now from iPhone through Samsung and some Chinese cameras, I’ve found that with a little technical help I can get “good enough” photos from mobiles – especially as most of my photos end up being displayed on a computer one way or another and often end up on Facebook and/or other social media.
+I have little interest in producing huge prints!

-And so we come to late 2017 – the new models of phones coming out open up all sorts of possibilities and here I will discuss just one – the Doogee Mix 2.
+And so we come to late 2017 – the new models of phones coming out open up all sorts of possibilities and here I will discuss one of them – my new Doogee Mix 2.
 This is NOT one of the frankly drastically over-priced models from Apple or Samsung but a very reasonably priced modern Chinese phone.

 I’ll give you some basis specs – the ones of relevance to photography.
 The unit has FOUR cameras – two on the front, two on the back.
-The main pairs are 16Mpx and 13Mpx respectively and one is wide-angle, one is not but right now the second camera appears to be used for support only.
-The camera offers options for low depth of field which is very effective.
+The front pair are 16Mpx and 13Mpx respectively and one is wide-angle, one is for selfies.
+On the back, the main camera is 16Mpx and the second camera appears to be used for focussing.
+The camera software offers options for low depth of field which is very effective even if not “real” in the sense that this is a software trick.

 The above is a general purpose video I put together for to talk about the phone, not from a photographic perspective – but the company’s own adverts do a good job of that.